vegantransistor/BoschSmartHome/P5/README.md

 Download and install the Bosch Smart Home App.
 Install the mitmproxy CA certificate in Android truststore as described [here](https://docs.mitmproxy.org/stable/howto-install-system-trusted-ca-android/).

-Download the last frida server version for your architecture (I'm using x84_64 for my Android emulator) from [here](https://github.com/frida/frida/releases).
+Download the last frida server version for Android on your architecture (I'm using x86_64 for the emulator) from [here](https://github.com/frida/frida/releases).

 Copy it to your Android device:
 ```